MNCS (Acc.), For individuals & couples, in person & online

 Getting started in counselling

-I know it can be difficult to take a first step into counselling - I've been there myself.
-So I'd like to offer you a free 10-15-minute phone call, so that we can get a sense of what each other is like and whether we're a good 'fit' for working together.
+I offer a free 10-15-minute phone call, so that we can get a sense of what each other is like and whether we're a good 'fit' for working together.

-We can also talk a little bit about what you want to get out of counselling and what your questions are at this stage.
+We can also talk about what you want to get out of counselling and what your questions are at this stage.

-If that feels right, then we'll arrange a first appointment at a mutually convenient time - usually within about a week.
+If that feels right, we can arrange a first appointment at a mutually convenient time, usually within about a week.
 I'll then send you (by text or email) my bank details - I do ask for the session fee to be paid in advance for that first appointment.

 In the first session, there's time to talk in more detail about what's troubling you, and we can decide what to focus on.
 At the end of the session, we'll book in for a second one - it's most effective if we see each other weekly, at least at the beginning, but I do understand that this isn't always possible.
 We can discuss what's realistic for you.

-If this sounds like something you'd be interested in, then please contact me through this Directory as my website is currently offline for redevelopment.
+If this sounds like something you'd be interested in, then please contact me or visit my website for more information.

 Training, qualifications & experience